jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Instead, Dr. Eck got something far different.
 To her sadness, the Main Street economy, where customers directly dealt with specialists like carpenters, tailors, and doctors, was long gone.

 True to the trend ravaging our economy, what Dr. Eck got was ever-more Industrial Age gatekeepers like civil bureaucrats and hospital administrators.
-Since 1970, the valuable administration of clinics and hospitals was taken over by government and corporate middlemen.
+Since 1970, the valuable administration of clinics and hospitals, once done by a few trusted individuals, was taken over by a culture of government and corporate middlemen.
 These real world Michael Scott's created ever-more paperwork to put themselves in between doctors and their patients.

 Notice I said paperwork, because actual paper forms, regulations, and fax machines help delay processing and justify more bureaucratic positions.
 Note, although sometimes these are digitally entered in things like PDF's, they're still based on paper.
 That's why our society doesn't have wide-spread use of "Medical FaceTime" or "InstaInsuranceHealth" apps connecting patients directly with their therapists, nurses, pharmacists, nutritionists, and doctors.

 And if you think the recent use of Health Apps is a Internet Age upgrade, you don't know the power of modern levers of power.
 If we did use modern digital tools to their full potential, you'd see it.
 It would put many micro-managing middlemen out of a job.